Enable cleaner, smarter tech for Europe’s future

 For global chip manufacturers and suppliers, Europe is an important hub for chip design, materials, equipment, and R&D in addition to manufacturing.
 Changes to the EU Chips Act can help make the region more attractive for semiconductor investments.

-The way forward for Europe:
+The way forward for bold and ambitious simplification:

 II.
-Streamline procedures for chip projects.
+Streamline approval procedures for chip projects.

 III.
 Align the Chips Act with cybersecurity and trade rules.